And meditation to the rescue…

-This is a short story about how meditation allowed me to grab some much need perspective and understanding about the relationship I have with my Mother – an issue I know I share with many others!
+This is a short story about how meditation allowed me to grab some much need perspective and understanding about me and my Mum.

-After Dad died, Mum was comfortable living in a hazardously untidy house.
-We did our best to deal with all the problems that resulted from it.
-No matter how hard we tried, we couldn’t ignite any motivation in her, not even to just wash the dishes.
+After Dad died, Mum lived in a hazardously untidy house.
+No matter how hard we (hubby and me) tried, we couldn’t ignite any motivation in her to look after her surroundings, not even to wash the dishes.

-Every time we visited her house (a 280 mile round-trip), it was in a real state.
+Every time we visited her house, it was in a real state.
 Have you ever seen the television programme ‘Call the Cleaners’?
 Her house would have topped the bill.
 Alarms bells rang out each time we were there.

 Immediately after putting the phone down, my mind was in turmoil.
-We were doing monthly visits to keep the mess at a safe level.
-Washing dishes and throwing away rotten food, but within hours the mess is back!
+We were our best keep the mess at a safe level.
+Washing mounds of dishes and throwing away rotten food, but within hours of leaving, the mess is back!

-The question bouncing about in my head is “why can’t you make an effort, Mum”?
+The question bouncing about in my head was “why can’t you make an effort, Mum”?

-How was I going to calm down and get my equilibrium back?
-Thankfully, just the act of settling into my usual meditation position was enough to start settling the waters by the simple fact that when I sit like this, my mind soon begins to settle.
+How did I going to calm down and get my equilibrium back?
+Thankfully, just the act of settling into my usual meditation position was enough .
+When I sit like this, my mind soon begins to settle.

 Me vs Her.
 My wants vs Her wants.

-After both insights, I was able to go into her house and clean up without the caustic resentment that used to rise up.
-There was something else… Our efforts were made because we wanted to care for her and being more relaxed about the situation made our visits go smoother and with less effort.
+After these insights, I was able to go into her house and clean up without the caustic resentment that used to rise up.
+I wanted to care for her and being more relaxed about the situation made our visits go smoother and with less effort.

 If you have any questions about meditation then feel free to email me.
 I’d love to hear from you and I’ll get back to you as soon as I can.